 (d) the person has had during their qualifying period an amount of self-employed earnings that is equal to or greater than the following amount:

-(i) $6,000 or the amount fixed or determined in accordance with the regulations, if any, for that qualifying period, or
+(B) in any other case, $6,000 or the amount fixed or determined in accordance with the regulations, if any, for that qualifying period, or

 (ii) if the person has accumulated a violation in the 260 weeks before making their initial claim for benefits, the amount referred to in this paragraph that would otherwise apply in respect of that self-employed person but for this subparagraph multiplied by,

 (A) if the violation is a minor violation, 1.25 or the prescribed multiplier, if one has been prescribed,